Mechanicville High School: Auditorium

 In the 1992–93 school year, Mechanicville High School opened the Paul Luther Memorial Auditorium.
 This facility seats 750 people.

 2003 expansion

-Mechanicville High School opened a new gymnasium and a new library media center in the winter of 2003.
-During this time, a new chemistry and physics science lab was also built.
-The state-of-the-art lab allows students who take chemistry and physics the opportunity to participate in all the lab requirements mandated by the New York State Regents, as well as those recommended by various colleges and universities.
-This allows the students to gain valuable experience that will help them be successful at the college level.
+Mechanicville High School opened a new gymnasium and a library media center in the winter of 2003.
+During this time, a chemistry and physics science lab was also built.
+Thelab allows students who take chemistry and physics the opportunity to participate in all the lab requirements mandated by the New York State Regents, as well as those recommended by various colleges and universities.
 In September 2003, the Middle School portion occupied a new addition which houses a Science Lab, a Technology classroom complete with a video production area, a Family and Consumer Science suite along with three classrooms and a Middle School Cafeteria.

 Indoor pool

 Mechanicville High School was one of the few schools in Upstate New York that had an indoor swimming pool for the community to enjoy.
 However, it was closed down in 2008 and in 2015–16 a new building project was granted to the school which renovated it into a café.
 When the pool was in use its dimension were 75×25 feet and had four lanes.